cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 ## Exercises {#sec-exercises}

-By convention, we make the exercises under a level 3 header named "Exercises".
+By convention, we include exercises at the end of each chapter under a level 2 header named "Exercises".
 This makes it easier to navigate to from the table of contents on the right, which is useful during a workshop.
 Within this section we then include one or more exercises using the bespoke `:::{.callout-exercise}` and make use of a collapsible callout box to make the answers hidden by default.

 Here is an example of how the exercise should look at the end (the answers show the syntax skeleton for an exercise).

 :::{.callout-exercise}
-#### Write an exercise
+### Write an exercise

 What do we use to write an answer to the exercise?